Golf wedges are your money clubs, allowing super accurate, softly landing shots into the firmest of greens. Nearly

 Gap Wedge;

-Ping G20 Driver the more lofted sand wedge.
+A newcomer, the gap wedge fills the gap between the pitching wedge and Ping G20 Driver the more lofted sand wedge.
 Gap wedges are commonly around the 51 to 55 degre mark.

 Sand Wedge;